MJ Melendez Player Props: Royals vs. Orioles

-MJ Melendez -- with a slugging percentage of .371 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Tyler Wells on the hill, on May 2 at 7:40 PM ET.
+MJ Melendez -- with a slugging percentage of .472 in his past 10 games, including four extra-base hits -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Kyle Gibson on the mound, on May 3 at 7:40 PM ET.

-In his last appearance, he went 1-for-2 with a double against the Twins.
+In his most recent game, he notched a home run while going 1-for-4 against the Orioles.

 MJ Melendez Game Info & Props vs. the Orioles